 Chicago police release files in 'Empire' star Jussie Smollett case, day after charges were dramatically dropped

-The Chicago Police Department released pages of redacted investigative reports in the Jussie Smollett case, one day after charges against the "Empire" star were dramatically dropped -- but the move may have prompted a moot court order.
+Chicago police came out swinging Wednesday and released the full 61-page investigative report in the alleged Jussie Smollett hate crime hoax, one day after charges against the "Empire" star were dramatically dropped -- but the move prompted a moot court order.

+The release of the documents comes one day after Cook County prosecutors dismissed a 16-count indictment against the actor, saying they had cut a deal with the tv star to perform two days of community service and forfeit his $10,000 bond to the city.

+The move made it possible for Smollett's attorneys to get his criminal case immediately sealed and wiped clean.

 About an hour after the department released the files, the Chicago Police reportedly became subject of a court order that barred them from releasing further files even though they were widely available online.